MilanLund/migration-tool/README.md

 - Data type **Array** is accepted by the **Multiple choice, Modular content, Taxonomy** content elements.
 - Data type **String in the datetime format** ("2017-11-16T11:19:57.3768443Z") is accepted by the **Date & time** content element.

-To fully understand the sturucture of properies in the `elements` property (especially when it comes content elements that accept Array values) I recommend you to check the [Kentico Cloud documentation](https://developer.kenticocloud.com/reference#list-content-items) and try to make several list requests with use of the Delivery and Content Management APIs.
+To fully understand the sturucture of properies in the `elements` property (especially when it comes content elements that accept Array values) I recommend you to check the [Kentico Cloud documentation](https://developer.kenticocloud.com/reference#list-content-items) Try to make several list requests with use of the Delivery and Content Management APIs and see their responses.

 ## Under the hood

-Below you can find a brief description what the tool does under the hood:
+Below you can find a brief description of what the tool does under the hood:

 1. Checks whether the request body is not empty.
 2. Makes a request with use of the Content Management API to get project items.
 By this request the tool checks whether the provided Project ID and Content Management API key are valid.